huyz/wp-java-applet-embed/readme.txt

 == Description ==

-Allows you to insert Java applets into your Wordpress blog.

 If you've ever tried to embed a Java applet in a post or page by inserting your usual `<applet>` or `<object>` tags, you would have noticed that WordPress doesn't recognize the tags and the tags disappear.
 This plugin